Michel-CMG/learn-typescript/README.md

   - deno run .ts files and deno test .ts files
   - Happy!

-This is also for everyday commit and everyday habit building.
+This is also for everyday commit and everyday habit building.<br>
-The idea is from Stephen Guise's book Mini Habits.
+The idea is from Stephen Guise's book **Mini Habits**.
 Recommend to search the idea or just read the book.